oracle/opengrok/Developer-intro.md

 To run tests type `./mvnw test` command.
 For specific tests you can use `-Dtest` option, e.g. `./mvnw test -Dtest=IndexerTest -DfailIfNoTests=false`.

 Note that the tests need some pre-requisites to run, namely Universal ctags and also some SCMs (at least Mercurial and Git are recommended).
-The JUnit tests are set so that if the pre-requisites are not present the tests will be skipped.
+The JUnit tests are made so that if some pre-requisites are not present the tests using those will be skipped.
+Thus, nothing should be failing even on stripped down system.

 On a Linux system with Ctags, Subversion, Mercurial, Git, CVS the result as of OpenGrok 1.2.4 looks like this:
 ```